jay-biztech/cakephp-docker/README.md

 # Setup CakePHP using docker
 1. Copy Dockerfile and docker-compose.yml files to your project root directory.

-2. Make sure you update the database in config/app.php
+2. Make sure you update the database in config/app.php and MYSQL_DATABASE in docker-compose.yml.

 3. Build the image of the container
    ```sh